ecemecemk/HoliLoc/README.md

 independently produce values in the range [0, 1], which aligns well with multilabel classification where each class can be associated with multiple labels, in this case, it is appropriate for proteins’ presence in multiple locations.
 Model is compiled using the Adam optimizer with a binary cross-entropy loss.
-For the detailed model structure click: [HoliLoc Image](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_image.svg)
+For the detailed model structure click [HoliLoc Image](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_image.svg)